 Brik sighs with mounting irritation, while Sir Basil changes tack

 “Now Leonard dear, [drawing him by the elbow towards the new Elite] look at this new Type 14 Lotus?
-It’s terribly clever you know.
+It’s terribly clever don’t you know.
 The body is a glass reinforced plastic monocoque!
 Can you imagine?”

 “Bloody daft is what that is, Brik remarks disgustedly.
-It weighs nowt, it’ll melt in the sunlight and the damned thing will shake itself to bits, especially the way Chapman throws them together – here, he’s not around, is he?”
+It weighs nowt, it’ll melt in the sunlight and the bally thing will shake itself to bits, especially the way Chapman throws ’em together – here, he’s not around, is he?”

 “Colin? replies Sir Basil absently, No dear boy… can’t say I’ve seen him”

 “I suppose you think it’s the bees knees, eh Vestibule?
 Lightweight and clever… a bit like some people I could mention”, Brik says with evident distaste.

-“Oh dear no replies Sir Basil blandly, not my cup of tea at all.
+“Oh dear no”, replies Sir Basil blandly, “not my cup of tea at all.
 Certainly we’ve experimented with fibreglass, haven’t we Boothby”?
-[Boothby looks pained and nods weakly] “But we could never get it to set properly; ending up with something more like jelly.
-Quite hilarious to drive, but totally impractical for mass production.
+[Boothby looks pained and nods weakly] “But we could never get it to set properly, ending up with something more like plasticine.
+Quite hilarious to drive, but totally impractical for series production.
 Dying to hear what they’ve done to cure it… frightfully clever of them really.
 Such a shame dear Colin’s not about to tell us – I can’t imagine where he’s got to.”

 “Never mind that, look at this suspension, Vestibule.
 Chapman strut is it?
 Some poncy dance step you Southern types get up to I suppose.
 All you need is a solid beam axle and some stout leaf springs, especially on a bairn like this.
 Just showing off if you ask me, but that’s Chapman for you… smoking mirrors, like.
-Take it to the North East and they’d toss it off the Tyne Bridge”
+Take it to the North East and a gust of wind would toss it off the Tyne Bridge”

 “Oh, Leonard you’re such a wit, although for once in my life I can agree with you on something.
 Struts are indeed utterly wrong, in fact steel suspension in its entirety is an abhorrence.”